About us

 We ensure the quality ...

-• in the Affolter Model® therapy
+• in Affolter Model® therapy

-• in the Affolter Model® courses
+• in Affolter Model® courses

 Interaction between people and the environment